CEPA Foundation gives back: helping families and children in Guatemala

 It is our goal to help the families, the children, and this community to attain a self-sustaining future through education.
 Through both early-childhood education as well as continuing education for adults, we hope to foster a culture of learning.
-To this end, CEPA Foundation is working in cooperation with the local non-profit foundation "Corazones Libres", the founder of which has been active in advocating for the Mayan community for over 20 years.
+To this end, CEPA Foundation is working in cooperation with the local non-profit foundation "Corazones Libres (Free Hearts Foundation)", the founder of which has been active in advocating for the Mayan community for over 20 years.

-Humber College Toronto and the Rotary Chapter in Etobicoke support smoke reduced stove initiativeWith a total donation amount of 10,000 CAD, Humber College and the Rotary Chapter in Etobicoke will support the purchasing of 50 smoke reduced stoves for the families in Vuelta Grande.
+We are happy to report that on July 28, 2018, the eco-friendly stoves that Humber donated were delivered to members of the communityWith a total donation amount of 10,000 CAD, Humber College and the Rotary Chapter in Etobicoke supported the purchasing of 50 smoke reduced stoves for the families in Vuelta Grande.

 100% of the donations we receive are guaranteed to go directly to the children and families of Vuelta Grande.
 Donations are tax-deductible for US citizens.

 - Improve the access to safe water through construction and installation of water filters (immediately and more sustainable filters) as well as access to more efficient stoves for every family

 - Continue to offer the clinic supervised by a local board-certified physician once to twice per week, and also being able to ensure a supply of required/necessary medication

 - Sponsor children to continue their education (after the 6th class) at the school in Antigua and making continuing education a possibility